MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 **3. When can I integrate to the Recurring API?**

 If you already want to reintegrate (even if this is not mandatory) you can start now!
 More information [here](https://www.mobilepaygroup.com/partner/new-platform).

+It is still the same team as before that is here to assist you with technical questions.
+Just send an email to developer@vippsmobilepay.com, and we'll be happy to help! 😊

 - [NEW Recurring API Reference](https://developer.vippsmobilepay.com/api/recurring/): Explore the documentation for the New Recurring API.